-The purpose of the Modern Languages and Literatures major is to train students to become multilingual (English, Spanish and a third language).
+The purpose of the Spanish major is to train students to become multilingual (English, Spanish and a third language).
 During the student's time in the WLC department, they will develop advanced linguistic skills in two languages simultaneously.
 They will also be expanding their knowledge and awareness of international issues and cultural understanding.

 Students with majors and minors from the World Languages and Cultures Department have been successful in careers in education, international business, finance, non-profit agencies, the viticulture industry, and government service.
 Others have attended graduate and professional schools in various fields, including languages and literatures, linguistics, speech pathology, law, medicine, and engineering.
 Our graduates have also been selected to teach in secondary schools in Spain (North American Language and Culture Assistants) and France (Teaching Assistant Program in France).
 In collaboration with the Cal Poly School of Education, we also prepare students for the California single-subject World Languages Teaching Credential.
 Finally, we work closely with our students to integrate junior- or senior-level education abroad experiences, internships or service-learning experiences in the U.S. or another country, or equivalent professional-level hands-on experiences (with departmental approval) as part of their total capstone experience.

 Learn more about the WLC Curriculum at the Cal Poly Catalog website.

 Contact us at email@example.com to find out which member of faculty you are assigned to.

 Download the Senior Project Manual (PDF) for guidelines and best practices on conducting senior projects.
 Please check with your Senior Project Advisor for any updates or further recommendations.

 Students within the WLC Department are typically highly driven, above average, curious individuals who like to take on challenges.
 They are motivated to be able to communicate with people from around the world.
 If you have these qualities and goals, then WLC is right for you!

 Some advantages of WLC